-In a normal situation where a couple conceives normally, sperm from the male along with the eggs from the female are supposed to meet in the woman’s fallopian tubes which joins the ovaries to the uterus (womb).
+In a normal situation where a couple conceives normally, sperm from the male along with the eggs from the female is supposed to meet in the woman’s fallopian tubes which join the ovaries to the uterus (womb).

-In Vitro fertilisation (IVF) was initially developed to treat women having women having blocked fallopian tubes so that they can become pregnant.
+In Vitro fertilization (IVF) was initially developed to treat women having women having blocked fallopian tubes so that they can become pregnant.
 Since its inception, IVF and certain related techniques have resulted in more than 2, 00,000 babies.
 Infertility can be due to many reasons and IVF should not be considered initially for treatment.
-It is practised only when other methods like fertility drugs, surgery and artificial insemination have failed.
+It is practiced only when other methods like fertility drugs, surgery, and artificial insemination have failed.

 While there is no cure, the two main forms of treatment are drug therapy and surgery.
 The treatment depends on the following:

 Treatment options when one is trying to get pregnant: The fertility specialist plays an important role here who will usually offer to carry out a laparoscopy and dye (“lap and dye”) which helps in assessing the extent of damage to the fallopian tubes and ovaries.